ThomasSojan/devopsTechnologyConcepts/Docker/DockerConcept.md

 * Docker containers are small (megabytes) but VMs are large
 * Docker containers start and run much fast
-* VM can run on any host but docker containers are dependent on the kernel of host machine (for ex: windows and mac cannot run docker natively)
+* VM can run on any host but docker containers are dependent on the kernel of host machine (for ex: windows and mac dosen't support docker natively)